AdobeDocs/experience-platform.en/help/sources/tutorials/ui/monitor.md

 ![sort-dataflows](../../images/tutorials/monitor/dataflows-sort.png)

-The *[!UICONTROL Dataflow activity]* page contains details on number of records ingested and records failed, as well as information regarding dataflow status and processing time.
+The *[!UICONTROL Dataflow activity]* page contains details on the number of records ingested  and records failed, as well as information regarding dataflow status and processing time.
 Select the calendar icon above the dataflow to adjust the time frame of your ingestion records.

 ![datflow-activity](../../images/tutorials/monitor/dataflow-activity.png)

-The calendar allows you to view different time frames of records ingested.
-You can select from the pre-set of options of *[!UICONTROL Last 7 days]* or *[!UICONTROL Last 30 days]*.
+The calendar allows you to view the different time frames for ingested records.
+You can choose to select one of the two pre-set options *[!UICONTROL Last 7 days]* or *[!UICONTROL Last 30 days]*.
 Alternatively, you can set a custom time frame using the calendar.
 Select your time frame of choice and select **[!UICONTROL Apply]** to continue.

 ![flow-calendar](../../images/tutorials/monitor/flow-calendar.png)

 By default, the *[!UICONTROL Dataflow activity]* displays the *[!UICONTROL Properties]* panel associated with the dataflow.
-Select the the flow run from the list to see its associated meta data, including information about its unique run ID.
+Select the flow run from the list to see its associated meta data, including information about its unique run ID.

 Select **[!UICONTROL Dataflow run start]** to access the *[!UICONTROL Dataflow run overview]*.